dmitry-shechtman/aoc2023/aoc2023/day05/README.md

         map.Transform(value).Any() ? map.Transform(value).Min() : value;
 ```

-A *map* transforms a *value* by passing it to every entry that has matching source ranges:
+A *map* transforms a *value* by passing it to all entries with matching source ranges:

 ```C#
     record Map //...